-2.2.1 Passive Monitoring
+3.2.1 Passive Monitoring

-For passive detection, traffic flows in large amounts of collected network traffic often obtained from Internet Service Providers or network telescopes [15] are analyzed.
-This has some advantages: e.g. it is not possible for botmasters to detect or prevent data-collection of that kind, though it is not trivial to distinguish valid P2P application traffic (e.g. BitTorrent, Skype, cryptocurrencies, ...) from P2P bots.
-Zhang et al. propose a system of statistical analysis to solve some of these problems in "Building a Scalable System for Stealthy P2P-Botnet Detection" [28].
+For passive detection, traffic flows in large amounts of collected network traffic often obtained from Internet Service Providers or network telescopes [13] are analysed.
+This has some advantages: e.g. it is not possible for botmasters to detect or prevent data collection of that kind, though it is not trivial to distinguish valid P2P application traffic (e.g. BitTorrent, Skype, cryptocurrencies, ...) from P2P bots.
+Zhang et al. propose a system of statistical analysis to solve some of these problems in [26].
 Also getting access to the required datasets might not be possible for everyone.

-Like most botnet detection mechanisms, also the passive ones work by building communication graphs and finding tightly coupled subgraphs that might be indicative of a botnet [19].
+As most botnet detection mechanisms, also the passive ones work by building communication graphs and finding tightly coupled subgraphs that might be indicative of a botnet [17].
 An advantage of passive detection is, that it is independent of protocol details, specific binaries, or the structure of the network (P2P vs. centralized/decentralized) [11].